Jean Foillard Morgon Cote du Py Beaujolais (750ml)

 CharcuteriePorkWarm Vegetable Dishes

 Jean and Agnès Foillard took over his father’s domaine in 1980.
 Most of their vineyards are planted on the Côte du Py, the famed slope outside the town of Villié-Morgon and the pride of Morgon.
 These granite and schist soils sit on an alluvial fan at the highest point above the town and impart great complexity.
 Jean follows the teachings of Jules Chauvet, a traditionalist winemaker.
 Along with Marcel Lapierre, Jean-Paul Thévenet, and Guy Breton this Gang of Four has returned to the old practices of viticulture and vinification: starting with old vines, never using synthetic herbicides or pesticides, harvesting late, rigorously sorting to remove all but the healthiest grapes, adding minimal doses of sulfur dioxide or none at all, and refusing both chaptalization and filtration.
-These are Beaujolais with rustic structure, spicy notes, and mineralilty.

 The Morgon Cote du Py is sourced from 10-90 year old vines growing on schist, granite and manganese soil.
 Traditional, whole cluster fermentation lasts from 3-4 weeks and the wine is aged for 6-9 months in used oak barrels.